PhilipYip1988/python-tutorials/002_markdown/test.md

 |Omega|```$\Omega$```|$\Omega$|
 |omega|```$\omega$```|$\omega$|

-Note the Greek letters A, B, E, Z, H, I, i, K, M, N, O, o and P that are the same as latin letters are just represented using the latin letters.
+Note the Greek letters A, B, E, Z, H, I, i, K, M, N, O, o and P that are the same as Latin letters are therefore just represented using the Latin letters.

 ## LaTeX Fractions (MathJax)